TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <p>Hi 👋, I'm Mrityunjay Pathak

-I am a dedicated Data Scientist with a knack for uncovering patterns and trends that drive smarter decisions.
+I am a Data Scientist with a knack for uncovering patterns and trends that drive smarter decisions.

 🎯 Tools and Technologies